mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-assurance-cases.md

 Conclusion and Gaps: Implementing a truststore significantly enhances the security of a Keycloak instance, effectively eliminating man-in-the-middle attacks.
 The simplicity of adding a truststore means the potential for gaps is minimal, with none detected in this case.
 SSL handshakes are binary, established only if both parties agree.
 The key consideration is to utilize a high-bit certificate issued by a trusted authority, easily verifiable through modern browsers that warn against weak or untrusted certificates.
 Additional responsibilities fall on the Keycloak administrator to regularly audit changes to the truststore.

-Implementing a truststore significantly enhances the security of a Keycloak instance, effectively eliminating man-in-the-middle attacks.
-The simplicity of adding a truststore means the potential for gaps is minimal, with none detected in this case.
-SSL handshakes are binary, established only if both parties agree.
-The key consideration is to utilize a high-bit certificate issued by a trusted authority, easily verifiable through modern browsers that warn against weak or untrusted certificates.
-Additional responsibilities fall on the Keycloak administrator to regularly audit changes to the truststore.

 <!--- End- Nick --->

 <!--- Start- Mike --->